 Many adults believe that bullies only exist at school.
-Unfortunately this is not always the situation.
-Many kids return home to face humiliation, verbal aggression, and behaviorally manipulative parents.
+Unfortunately, this is not always the situation.
+Many kids return home to face humiliation, verbal aggression and behaviorally manipulative parents.
 This blog is not about them.
-This blog is about the well intentioned parent who “bullies” their child—by accident.
+This blog is about the well-intentioned parent who “bullies” their child—by accident.

 The intent of these parents is not to erode self-esteem, but their behavior is a subtle form of bullying that has long lasting effects on their child “victim”.
 This can take many forms but it is often the parent that is trying to positively impact their offspring but utilizing an ineffective technique.
 Consider the parent that comes up with a “cute” pet name of endearment that focuses on a child’s sensitive area–calling the overweight child “chunky monkey” the small child “short cake”, or the ADHD child “wiggles”.